straut12/sj4u-gh/_pages/ref/coding/python.md

 * Loosely/weakly typed language will make conversions between unrelated data types.
 It will try and perform the action even if the data types are not compatible.
 1 + '2' = 3.
 (Javascript)

 # Helpful Python Commands
-I will not be listing the Python syntax for loops, variables, conditionals, etc. There are many online resources for syntax including [w3schools](https://www.w3schools.com/python/)
+I will not be listing the Python syntax for loops, variables, conditionals, etc. There are many online resources for syntax including [w3schools](https://www.w3schools.com/python/) and udemy courses (I liked complete python bootcamp)

 These are Python commands/concepts that I've come across and found useful.

+Dictionary vs list
+* dict - objects referenced by key names.
+Easy to reference an item by its name.
+But can not be sorted.
+* list - objects referenced by location (similary to arrays).
+Can be sorted, indexed or sliced.

 To check Python version.
 ```$ ll /usr/bin/python3*```